eurocontrol-asu/node-fdm/README.md

 ---

-### 🎨 Use Case: OpenSky Symposium 2025 Model
+### 🎨 Use Case:

+#### OpenSky Symposium 2025 — ADS-B Models

 *Jarry, G. & Olive, X. (2025).
 "Generation of Vertical Profiles with Neural Ordinary Differential Equations Trained on Open Trajectory Data," Journal of Open Aviation Science, Proceedings of the 13th OpenSky Symposium.*

 This repository enables **full reproducibility** of the study.
 All code used to **download and preprocess the data**, **train the models**, **perform trajectory inference**, and **generate the figures** presented in the paper is provided here.

+---

+#### SESAR Innovation Days 2025 — QAR Model

+*Jarry, G., Dalmau, R., Olive, X., & Very, P. (2025).
+"A Neural ODE Approach to Aircraft Flight Dynamics Modelling,"*
+*Proceedings of the SESAR Innovation Days 2025, arXiv:2509.23307.*

+For the QAR-based model, the repository provides the **full training pipeline**,  the **complete model implementation**, the **inference scripts**, and the **final trained model weights**.

+⚠️ Due to proprietary restrictions, the **QAR datasets themselves cannot be released**;
+only the model, code, and weights are included.

 ---